The efficiency of resource allocation mechanisms for budget-constrained users: Definitions and notation

 To capture the fact that budgets impose hard constraints to the users, we technically assume that $u^M_i(\sss)=-\infty$ when $p_i^M(\sss)>c_i$.

-The users act strategically as utility maximizers and engage as players into a strategic {\em resource allocation game} $\calG^M$ that is {\em induced} by mechanism $M$.
+The users act strategically as utility maximizers and, therefore, engage as players into a strategic {\em resource allocation game} $\calG^M$ that is {\em induced} by mechanism $M$.
 A (pure Nash) {\em equilibrium} is a signal vector $\sss$ such that, when viewed as a univariate function of variable $y$, $u^M_i(y,\sss_{-i})$ is maximized for $y=s_i$, i.e., no player can increase her utility by unilaterally deviating to submitting a different signal.
 We denote by $\eq(\calG^M)$ the set of all equilibria of game $\calG^M$.
-By the definition and properties of the allocation and payment functions, the signal vector $\zero$ cannot be an equilibrium as (by the conventions mentioned above) any player has the incentive to unilaterally deviate and get the whole resource without paying anything.
-We use $\X_n$ as an abbreviation of the set $\R^n_{\geq 0}\setminus\{\zero\}$.

 Due to the budget constraints, we have three different cases for the strategy of player $i$ at an equilibrium $\sss\in \eq(\calG^M)$ (assuming a non-trivial budget $c_i>0$) and for the corresponding value of the derivative of her utility.
 In particular, the derivative $\left.\frac{\partial u^M_i(y,\sss_{-i})}{\partial y}\right|_{y=s_i}$ is equal to zero in case $s_i$ is such that $0<p^M_i(\sss)<c_i$, non-positive in case $s_i=0$, and non-negative in case $s_i$ is such that $p^M_i(\sss)=c_i$.
 Note that nullification of the utility derivative does not necessarily imply maximization of utility.